Architecture of India: Mughal Empire

 The Tomb of Salim Chishti and jali latticed screens is famed as one of the finest examples of Mughal architecture in India.

-It is known for features including monumental buildings with large, bulbous onion domes, surrounded by gardens on all four sides, and delicate ornamentation work, including pachin kari decorative work and jali-latticed screens.
+Mughal architecture is known for features including monumental buildings with large, bulbous onion domes, surrounded by gardens on all four sides, and delicate ornamentation work, including pachin kari decorative work and jali-latticed screens.
 Pietra dura or ‘Parchinkari’ rose to prominence under patronage of Emperors specially under Shah Jahan.
-Originating from Italy, it found its way to Mughal courts via trade route.
+Originating from Italy, it found its way to Mughal courts via trade routes.
 It adapted to its present distinct feature of floral art by the hands of local artisans and Persian influence.

-Mughals brought in Persian style into Indian Architecture.
+The Mughals brought in Persian style into Indian architecture.
 The character and structure of Mughal buildings displayed a uniform character and structure.
 Some of the main features of the Mughal architecture are mentioned below.